suhasjadhav264/Ecomsite/README.md

 - Navigation bar with links to different sections of the website.
 - Product listing with images, names, headlines, prices, and add-to-cart buttons.
-- Cart functionality that keeps track of added products and their quantities.
+- Cart functionality that keeps track of added products, prices and their quantities.
 - Responsive design for different screen sizes.

 ## Built With